Jump to content

 2 points

-Someone suggested that I should write a book on digital scrapbooking using PSP since there is already so much content in the Campus that I can collect and publish.
+15. Someone suggested that I should write a book on digital scrapbooking using PSP since there is already so much content in the Campus that I can collect and publish.
 Well, that is easier said than done as it needs to be well organized.
 I searched on Amazon and there has not been any recent book on digital scrapbooking in recent years, and even less using PSP.
 So, here is my thought.
 I want to know, from all the scrapbookers in here, what topics you feel a book should cover.
 Let's make a list of CHAPTERS you can envision in a book or topics you wish you had when you started (or still are looking for).
 I have a few ideas in mind, but I would like YOUR ideas.
 I will list the CHAPTERS/TOPICS in this post as you suggest them so it will be easier to see what has been already suggested.
 At this point, the chapters/topics won't be organized.
 Here is a list-in-progress.
 Why digital scrapbooking?
 Pros and cons.
 The Text tool - used for titles and journaling Layers - linking, and grouping Shadows Content and information - dates, names, locations Supplies to use - getting pre-made kits Fixing photos - some basics Genealogy - one way to share Photo processing - some interesting styles to replicate or use 365 or 52 - a different type of documenting everyday life Building a page - start with the focus and add the details Sharing your scrapbook - printing, posting, emailing, etc. Using PSD supplies - a lot more can be used!
-Variety in scrapbooking - from simple and basic to complex and crafty TOU - what it is and why Clusters Size and formats Printing or not printing Special effects (only available for digital) What to scrapbook or why1 point
+Variety in scrapbooking - from simple and basic to complex and crafty TOU - what it is and why Clusters Size and formats Printing or not printing Special effects (only available for digital) What to scrapbook or why

 1 point